bob1de/btrfs-backup/README.rst

 -  Initial creation of full backups
 -  Incremental backups on subsequent runs
 -  Different backup storage engines:

    -  Local storage
    -  Remote storage via SSH
    -  Custom storage: Alternatively, the output of ``btrfs send`` may be piped to a custom shell command.

+-  Multi-target support with tracking of which snapshots are missing at each location.
+-  Retransmission on errors (e.g. due to network outage).
 -  Simple and configurable retention policy for local and remote snapshots
+-  Optionally, create snapshots without transferring them anywhere and vice versa.
 -  Creation of backups without root privileges, if some special conditions are met
 -  Detailled logging output with configurable log level